- About Us

 Nikki joined the OLCV staff in November 2011.
-Prior to working as OLCV’s Central Oregon Regional Director she was a Sustainability Advocate at The Environmental Center, in Bend, where she managed The Green Spot's online and print directories, organized monthly Green Drinks events, facilitated elections education, and lead the nominations and selection process for the annual Sustainability Awards.
+Prior to working as OLCV’s Central Oregon Regional Director she was a Sustainability Advocate at The Environmental Center, in Bend, where she managed The Green Spot's online and print directories, organized monthly Green Drinks events, facilitated elections education, and led the nominations and selection process for the annual Sustainability Awards.
 Nikki received a BA from Oregon State University in 2005.
 She enjoys traveling, cooking, yoga, bicycles, dancing, playing in the snow and backpacking with her pooch.

 External Affairs Director

-Christy Splitt comes to OLCV as our External Affairs Director after serving as Legislative Director and then Acting Chief-of-Staff to Co-Speaker of the House Arnie Roblan (D - Coos Bay).
+Christy Splitt comes to OLCV as our External Affairs Director after serving as Legislative Director to Co-Speaker of the House Arnie Roblan (D - Coos Bay).
 She grew up in Chicago and Northern California before graduating from UC Santa Barbara with a degree in History.
 She then earned her Master’s degree in Education and became a high school civics teacher.
 After three years in the classroom, she decided to experience civics first hand by working in Oregon politics.
 After getting her start at the Bus Project, Christy served as chief legislative aide to State Rep. Ben Cannon (D – Portland) from 2007 to 2011 and helped launch Jefferson Smith’s race for Mayor of Portland.
 In her spare time, she coaches Lincoln High School's National Champion Constitution Team and spends as much time as possible exploring Oregon and the Pacific Northwest.